tricornhotend/tricornhotend.com/README.md

 Also here is a link to the [Tricorn patent](https://youtu.be/dQw4w9WgXcQ).
 <details>
 <summary></summary>
 P.S.
-There are no patents, I am poor.
+There are no patents, I am "poor".
 </details>

 # Authorized vendors